 Martin County residents have many ways to join in the nation’s largest single-day food drive, the Letter Carriers’ Stamp Out Hunger® Food Drive, which will be conducted Saturday, May 13, 2017.
-This food drive is a critical part of stocking House of Hope’s four Client Choice pantries, and is especially needed during the summer months, when children are not receiving school lunches and many workers have their hours cut back because of seasonal employment.
+This food drive is a critical part of stocking House of Hope’s four Client Choice pantries.
+It is especially needed during the summer months, when children are not receiving school lunches and many workers have their hours cut back because of seasonal employment.

-Historically, the drive provides about 60,000 pounds of food to House of Hope that is donated by local residents, collected by letter carriers and sorted by volunteers.
+The drive provides about 60,000 pounds of food to House of Hope that is donated by local residents, collected by letter carriers and sorted by volunteers.

 Participation includes volunteering to collect and sort food, becoming a sponsor, or simply donating a bag or two full of nonperishable food.

 Everyone can participate by putting nonperishable food items in bags by their mailbox for their letter carrier to pick up on Saturday, May 13.

 Recommended food items include tomato products (sauce, paste, whole, diced, etc.), canned fruit, dry pasta, boxed cereals and canned soups.
 The public is asked not to include items that have expired, require refrigeration or are in glass containers.